 **Two steps down from the top

-Likewise, it is recommended to have someone be your “spotter” on the ground to make sure that you are safely climbing up.
+Likewise, it is recommended to have someone be your “spotter” on the ground to make sure that you are safely climbing up for your shingle roof maintenance.
 The most important thing to keep in mind as you climb the ladder is to stop at the fourth rung from the top, as this is the safest place to be.

 It’s a good idea to access your roof on a sunny day.
 Aside from the safety factor, the roof will dry faster if you end up using a cleaning solution.

 Finally, make sure to wear comfortable non-slip shoes (tennis shoes are a good option) and carefully inspect the shingles before stepping on them.
 Walking on composite roofs can be safe if the granules stay in place.

 When the granules on a composite shingle roof become loose, walking on a composite roof is very dangerous.
 Always make sure to test out a small area before embarking further.
 To test an area for loose granules, simple step in an area and see it the granules stay in place.
 If they are loose and come unglued, then you need to carefully get off your roof.▲ Back to Menu